jhpyle/charts/README.md

       set up the application load balancer
     * `awsSecretKey` - set this to the secret key that corresponds with the `awsAccessKey`.
+* `nginx-ingress.controller.service.type`: default is `LoadBalancer`.
+  By default, the NGINX Ingress Controller will have an external IP address.
+If you are putting a load balancer or proxy in front of the NGINX Ingress Controller, and you don't want the NGINX Ingress Controller to have an external IP address, you can set `nginx-ingress.controller.service.type` to `NodePort`.

 If you want to install a new version, first update your repository cache by running: